hbghlyj/Unembed-PDF-base14-fonts-in-LaTeX/README.md

 2. select `latex` engine
 3. compile
 ## Note
 Latexmk is used by Overleaf to control the compilation of your source LaTeX document into the final typeset PDF file.
-By using a customized configuration file called Latexmk you can override the default compilation commands to allow Overleaf to compile your document in a special way.

-In this project, after `latex` produces a `dvi` file, it will run dvipdfmx with the file `fontmap` as font map.
+By using a customized configuration file called Latexmk you can override the default compilation commands to allow Overleaf to compile your document in a special way: In this project, first `latex` produces a `dvi` file, then `dvipdfmx` runs with the file `fontmap` as font map.